thesilencelies/UEThreadBugMWE/README.md

 (Reinterpret as correct for windows, not that I know this even is a bug there...)
-Prior installation: libc++, clang-3.8 as the default compiler
+Prior installation: libc++, clang-3.8 as the default compiler (there are binaries in this, but you probably want to compile your own)

 1. create a new C++ project in Unreal Engine named MyProject. (or if you choose a different name, rename all the parts in the folder MyProject)